 Don’t let the rain stop all your fun in Yellowstone National Park!

-Because the majority of the activities in Yellowstone are located outdoor, the rain can really spoil all the fun.
+Because the majority of the activities in Yellowstone are located outdoors, the rain can really spoil all the fun.
 Yellowstone is located at a high elevation where the weather can be unpredictable.
-It is not uncommon for Yellowstone to receive precipitation any time of the year.
+It is not uncommon for Yellowstone to receive precipitation at any time of the year.